-Application for OLMUN usually opens in November in the year prior to the conference.
+Application for OLMUN usually opens in January.
 First, MUN-Directors have to register on our website; then the students can register as delegates.
 All further information is exchanged via our website.
 For more detailed information, please read the Application Guide.